alex-de-haas/haas.projectmanager/AZURE_DEVOPS_INTEGRATION.md

 - Updates title, type, and status for tasks that have changed
 - Returns count of updated and skipped tasks

+#### `/api/azure-devops/update-status`
+- `POST`: Update task status and sync with Azure DevOps
+- Body: `{ "taskId": number, "status": string }`
+- Updates local database status
+- If task is linked to Azure DevOps, also updates the remote work item
+- Returns sync status and any error messages
+- Falls back to local-only update if Azure DevOps sync fails

+#### `/api/tasks` (PATCH)
+- `PATCH`: Update task status locally (no Azure DevOps sync)
+- Body: `{ "id": number, "status": string }`
+- Updates only the local database
+- Used for tasks not linked to Azure DevOps

 ### Work Item Type Mapping

 Azure DevOps work item types are mapped to the app's task types: